FROSTY MOSS RELAY

 An all-day run with friends in the greenest corner of the lower 48

 You and your best road and trail running buddies.
 Form a team of 3 or 5 people—any mix of age, gender, and ability, as long as your team can average a 12-minute pace or faster.
 Load up your team van with food, drinks, extra layers, tunes, and a fun competitive spirit.

-Saturday, April 6, 2019.
-Wave starts at 6:00 and 8:00 a.m., based on teams’ projected average pace.
-Team captains are also asked to attend the Friday evening packet pickup/rules and safety briefing: 6pm, Barhop Brewing & Pizza in Port Angeles.
+Saturday, February 29, 2020.
+Wave starts based on teams’ projected average pace.
+Team captains are asked to attend the Friday evening packet pickup: 4-6pm, Barhop Brewing & Pizza in Port Angeles.

 The Olympic Peninsula in Washington state.
 Frosty Moss HQ is based in Port Angeles, where the mountains greet the sea.
 The course follows the Olympic Discovery Trail AND the Adventure Route.

 Pavement + Trail = The Best of Both Running Worlds

 Finally, you don’t have to choose between your roadie and trail friends.
 Join forces and crush the competition on pavement and dirt!

 Frosty Moss Relay = An 80-Mile River of Green

 When skies are gray, we head for the trails.
 There’s no better way to spend the day than running through mossy, ferny forests.
 (Photo: Lindsey Asplund)

 Frosty Moss Relay runners trace the Olympic Discovery Trail (paved multiuse path) and Adventure Route (singletrack trail) from west to east, beginning at the Camp Creek Trailhead along the Sol Duc River and finishing in Blyn at the Jamestown S’Klallam Tribe facilities.